cis3296s22/GradeManager/README.md

-# Project Name
+# Grade Manager

-Put here a short paragraph describing your project.
+The Grade Manager web application allows users to keep track of their grades.
+Users will be able to add courses and their assignments.
+Grades attached to those classes will be calculated.

-Adding an screenshot or a mockup of your application in action would be nice.
+#Adding an screenshot or a mockup of your application in action would be nice.

 ![This is a screenshot.](images.png)
 # How to run